JuliaAI/MLJ.jl/paper/paper.md

-A user can connect models directly to tabular data in a manifold of in-memory and out-of-memory formats, and usability is enhanced through the introduction of "_scientific types_" allowing the user to focus on the intended purpose of data ("continous", "ordered factor", etc) rather than particular machine type representations.
+A user can connect models directly to tabular data in a manifold of in-memory and out-of-memory formats, and usability is enhanced through the introduction of "_scientific types_" allowing the user to focus on the intended purpose of data ("continuArous", "ordered factor", etc) rather than particular machine type representations.

-Finally, with the help of scientific types and the CategoricalArrays package [@CategoricalArrays], users are guided to create safe representations of categorical data, in which the complete pool of possible classes is embedded in the data representation (and classifiers preserve this information when making predictions!).
+Finally, with the help of scientific types and the CategoricalArrays.jl package [@CategoricalArrays], users are guided to create safe representations of categorical data, in which the complete pool of possible classes is embedded in the data representation, and classifiers preserve this information when making predictions!.
 This avoids a pain-point familiar in environments that simply recast categorical data using integers (e.g., scikit-learn): evaluating a classifier on the test target, only to find the test data includes